IGME-202-2221/project-2-Jml6049/README.md

 ### Hunt(animal)

-**Objective:** The animal will become desperately hungry and devour everything in its immediate sight or if there is none to the village and to hunters
+**Objective:** The animal will become desperately hungry and target the player and hunters

 #### Steering Behaviors

 - Seek - small animals, hunters, player, village (if low enough seek it's home)
-- Obstacles - walls, trees
+- wander
-- Seperation - none?
+- Seperation - other large animals
 - Flee - when health is low flee from everything

 #### State Transistions